AERobert/Blind-Origami/index.md

 To begin your journey into the world of Origami, you can start with the basic [vocabulary](vocab.md), begin to learn the various [bases](bases.md), or just jump right into one of the explained [models](models.md) referring back to the additional resources as needed.

-When ever you come across a concept you need to learn or review, you can click on the concept, and you will be directed to a page containing information about the topic. hen, once you finished going over the info, you can click the previous page link, at the bottom of every page, to return to your learning!
+When ever you come across a concept you need to learn or review, you can click on the concept, and you will be directed to a page containing information about the topic.
+Then, once you finished going over the info, you can click the previous page link, at the bottom of every page, to return to your learning!

 ## about